Entry Year Experience

 Students must be able to understand spoken English and communicate using it effectively

-Students must know how to achieve and maintain both their physical and mental well being.
+Students must know how to achieve and maintain both their physical and mental well-being.
+All students must complete one credit in wellness and one credit in physical activity.

-In the following requirements, a course may fulfill more than one requirement, but no student may use a single course to fulfill more than two requirements.
+In the following requirements, a course may fulfill more than one requirement, but no student may use a single course to fulfill more than two general education requirements.

 The purpose of ethnic studies is to awaken the minds and spirits of students to the issues of race and ethnicity in the United States and the social realities and moral challenges of racism in U.S. culture.
 It strives to help students fulfill their intellectual, moral and social potential, and encourages them to remove barriers that can prevent others from achieving their own potential.